Social Democratic Party (UK, 1990–present): Formation

-The second incarnation of the Social Democratic Party, often referred to as "the continuing SDP", decided to dissolve itself following a disastrous result in the May 1990 Bootle by-election.
-However, a number of SDP activists met and voted to continue the party in defiance of the National Executive.
-The continuing group was led by Jack Holmes, who by polling fewer votes than the Official Monster Raving Loony Party at the Bootle by-election had caused the party's end.
-The much-reduced SDP decided to fight the 1991 Neath by-election.
-With Holmes serving as the party's election agent, the SDP candidate received 5.3% of the vote—only 174 votes behind the fourth-placed Liberal Democrats, although the SDP candidate joined the Lib Dems shortly after.
-The party subsequently won just three seats on the Neath Port Talbot County Borough Council during the next eight years.
+The post-merger Social Democratic Party, often referred to as "the continuing SDP", voted to dissolve itself following a disastrous result in the May 1990 Bootle by-election.
+However, a number of party members met days after the National Executive had voted for dissolution and, in defiance of the Executive, voted to create a new SDP.
+The group was led by Jack Holmes, whose defeat by polling fewer votes than the Monster Raving Loony Party candidate in Bootle had led to the party's end.

+The much-reduced SDP fought the April 1991 Neath by-election.
+With Holmes serving as the party's election agent, the SDP candidate received 5.3% of the vote—174 votes behind the fourth-placed Liberal Democrats.
+It then contested the 1993 Newbury by-election, finishing seventeenth with 33 votes.
+The party subsequently won a seat in the Aberavon ward on Neath Port Talbot County Borough Council at the 1995 local elections.